-The Cure For Hate recounts the story of Tony McAleer as he goes from being fully stepped in Neo-Nazi ideology to becoming a voice for peace and unity, and everything he learns along the way.
+The Cure For Hate recounts the story of Tony McAleer as he goes from being fully stepped into Neo-Nazi ideology to becoming a voice for peace and unity, and everything he learns along the way.

-This memoir explored the life of Tony McAleer, tracing his journey from his initial introduction to the skinhead culture, to becoming a full on far-right white supremacist, to his eventual denouement of racist and hate fueled ideology.
+This memoir explored the life of Tony McAleer, tracing his journey from his initial introduction to the skinhead culture to becoming a full-on far-right white supremacist, to his eventual denouement of racist and hate-fueled ideology.
 The memoir then takes us on a journey of retribution, compassion, and forgiveness, not just towards him, but to the people he harmed.

-Ultimately, McAleer becomes a powerful advocate of and partner with groups devoted to getting people out of extremist movements, most notably working with Life After Hate, a group dedicated to help people leave far-right groups, particularly white supremacy groups.
+Ultimately, McAleer becomes a powerful advocate of and partner with groups devoted to getting people out of extremist movements, most notably working with Life After Hate, a group dedicated to helping people leave far-right groups, particularly white supremacy groups.

 The acceptance gained by being part of an extreme group

 “I was no longer searching for an identity but a way of life.
 The punk identity was open to so much interpretation and creativity, but the skinhead lifestyle had rules, structure, and expectations.
 I knew exactly what I had to do to belong, to fit in, and to gain that brotherhood and acceptance I craved.”